MGitrov/CodePipelineX/README.md

    Verify that the pods for the application are running as expected.

 2. Access the application using the public/external IP address of the node and the node port (either generated by NodePort or have been configured by you).

+# Future Project Improvements :crystal_ball:
+* **Replace NodePort with LoadBalancer:** Given that the project is deployed on cloud, there is room for replacing the NodePort with a LoadBalancer.
+* **Integrate ArgoCD:** Replacing the "Deploy to Kubernetes" stage in the Jenkins pipeline with ArgoCD.
+* **Provisioning with Terraform:** Incorporating Terraform will automate the provisioning of the cloud infrastructure, making the setup reproducible, version-controlled, and easier to manage.
+* **Implement Monitoring**